romanvoyt/tinyframe/README.md

 # tinyframe
-API for building statistical analysis and machine learning pipelines
+API for building statistical analysis and machine learning pipelines (written from scratch with example from other frameworks).